|

 I've expressed amazement in this column before that no one is challenging PayPal for what the industry calls online "micropayments."
 I expected that from one of the Internet banks, like Orange, or one of the major banking conglomerates.

-Instead, Google has started a different type of online payment service, called Google Checkout.
-It's new, and I'm still learning about it, but users don't have balances online.
+Instead, the closest competitor is Google Checkout.
+Users don't have balances online.
 Instead, buyers pay via credit card, and Checkout sends the money (minus fees) to the registered merchant.

 Most of these online methods send the data to the company (the credit card service bureau, PayPal, Checkout, etc.) in an encrypted form.
 For maximum personal security for your financial data, look at the Web site's URL (address): If the address starts with "https://" that means it's a secure site that uses encryption.
 If the address starts with plain old "http://" (no "S"), then it's not.

-But I've sent my credit card number to sellers in unencrypted e-mail messages, and so far knock wood! haven't had a problem.
+But I've sent my credit card number to sellers in unencrypted e-mail messages, and so far - knock wood! - haven't had a problem.
+If I'm feeling paranoid, I'll sometimes send part of the credit card information in one e-mail, and part in another.
+You'd be surprised at the different routes through the Internet consecutive messages to the same address may take!

 Back before the Internet, someone could intercept your hard-copy mail, learn your bank account number, go to a distant branch where you weren't known, and try to withdraw money from your account.
 Sometimes they succeeded.
 They still can.
 Every week, there are news stories about bank officers, attorneys and relatives who embezzle from bank accounts.